pnp/sp-dev-fx-aces/samples/ImageCard-Rss/README.md

 - Access to RSS from PnP Weekly and convert to json objects
 - Slider of each episode with audio and description
-- Search capabilty of description in episodes.
+- Search capability of description in episodes.

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.
 > Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.
+More details on the community, open-source projects and other activities from <http://aka.ms/m365pnp>.

 ## References